 And so Happy Dog Phoenix came out; all the money raised went to PACC 911 and Arizona Beagle Rescue and that bring us up to today

 HoneyBun passed away in 2014.
 She was never a dog to greet you at the door or to hop in bed with you.
 I think too many years in a puppy mill made it difficult for her to warm up to people in that way.
 But she still had a love of food and adventure.
 Probably her best days was when she would escape from my house, sneak down the alley and find a bag of garbage she could tuck into.
 Fat, old, HoneyBun, when motivated by food, could move like a furry Ninja.

 I loved her, despite her worn-out appearance and indifference to people, and thought no one replace her.
 But then along came Artie.

 And now there is a new edition of Happy Dog Phoenix coming out.
 People had always asked about having behavior tips in the books.
 I demurred.
 Because there was no way I could ethically have my name associated with the phrase “dog-behavior expert.’’
 Again the story about the Old Guy and the Revolver comes to mind.

-This time around, I decided to partner with Arizona Animal Welfare League, who are experts in helping dog (and people with dogs behave better).
+This time around, I decided to partner with Arizona Animal Welfare League, who are experts in helping dogs (and people with dogs behave better).
 It is a true honor to be working with them and I am excited to include their expertise in this latest version of the book.
-And it’s only right that proceeds of this book go to them and support the ground-breaking work they do in sheltering and rescuing animals.
+And it’s only right that proceeds of this book go to them and support the ground-breaking work they do in sheltering and rescuing animals and educating the community.

 So that’s the news for now.
 We are looking forward to raising more money for dogs and we couldn’t do it without you.
 And if you have time, drop us a note – we would love to hear your story.